Overview and Prizes

 Information for Applicants

-Voice students registered in all Schulich School of Music study programs who have completed one year of study at McGill may be considered for nomination.
+Voice students registered in all Schulich School of Music study programs may be considered for nomination.

 Voice faculty of the Schulich School of Music submit nominations for the award to the Voice Area Chair.
 Professors are encouraged to nominate only those students who, in their opinion, demonstrate the very highest level of accomplishment throughout the Voice Area.
 While faculty are at liberty to nominate their own students, they should aim to recommend only the most outstanding students currently enrolled in the voice program, across all studios.